saweekmusic/Saweek/README.md

 # Hi everyone!

 Hi everyone!
 I'm SAWEEK and i'm 16.
 My full name is Svyatoslav Trofimenko.
-I'm a music producer, programmer, designer, multi-instrumentalist.
+I'm a Ukrainian music producer, programmer, designer, multi-instrumentalist.

 - 🔭 I'm currently working on one secret project) you will find out when I will exhibit)
 - 🌱 I'm currently studying to be a conductor at the College of Music.